shjanjua/oravoicebot/README.md

 1. **Oracle Cloud Infrastructure Account:** You'll need an active OCI account to use the Generative AI and Speech services.
 2. **OCI API Key:**  Generate and configure an OCI API key.
 Refer to the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) for instructions on how to set up your API key and OCI CLI configuration file.
 3. **Python 3.8+:**  Make sure you have Python 3.8 or a later version installed on your system.
-4. **`pyaudio`:** Install `pyaudio` for audio input and output.
-Installation might require system-level dependencies depending on your OS.

 ## Installation